GSA/search-gov-website/about/policy/govt-urls.md

 ## What domains are in scope of this list?

 All non-.gov and non-.mil domain names registered by your agency, or by a contractor on behalf of your agency, must be included in this list.
-This includes domains that aren't even used on the internet but are merely registered.
+This includes domains that are not even used on the internet but are merely registered.

 {: .usa-table .usa-table--compact}
 | Domain Description | Example |